Kvrolix/Managing-Offsite-Employee-Activities/FYP/moea_react/IMPORTANT_ERRORS.md

 Add a trasnsition before loading a page to make sure all the elements are loadded

-Support file sharing for document and resource exchange.

 Implement a time-tracking feature to record employees' time on each task or project to generate data for payroll and project management.

 Integrate Google Maps or Leaflet to display the real-time location of employees.